-- (a) Attends training in how to be an effective chair prior to assuming the role. - (b) Presides at meetings of the board or commission, and follows Brown Act requirements for conducting meetings. - (c) Serves as a liaison to Council at City Council meetings. - (d) Coordinates the scheduling of special meetings or cancellation of a meeting with the staff liaison. - (e) Ensures that items on the agenda are in alignment with the Council approved work planCoordinates the setting of the agenda with the staff liaison.
+- (a) Attends training in how to be an effective chair prior to assuming the role. - (b) Presides at meetings of the board or commission, and follows Brown Act requirements for conducting meetings. - (c) Serves as a liaison to Council at City Council meetings. - (d) Coordinates the scheduling of special meetings or cancellation of a meeting with the staff liaison. - (e) Ensures that items on the agenda are in alignment with the Council approved work plan.
 Should the chair and the staff liaison disagree regarding the agenda, the city manager shall have final authority subject to appeal to the City Council. - (f) Board and commission chairs or a designated alternate may always attend Council meetings to present the board or commission's position to Council.
-However, they must attend Council meetings to present the board or commission's position to Council on any non-consent calendar item previously addressed by the board or commission when only action minutes from the board or commission meeting are available to Council.
 The chair or designated alternate shall report back to their board or commission on Council's discussion and ultimate decision. - (g) Counsels and administers verbal reprimands and written warnings to board and commission members who do not comply with City policy. - (h) Meets with Council in a study session setting on a regular schedule at least annually.